Downloaded from www.mymenopausecentre.com

 There is a role for a blood test, though.
 Measuring FSH levels can be useful if your periods have stopped because of your contraception.
 If you’re using hormone contraception that stops periods (like the Mirena™ coil or mini pill), a high FSH level can help your doctor work out when you can stop using contraception.

-Did you know that women today can expect to live around 40% of our lives (36 years) after going through the menopause?
+Did you know that women today can expect to live over 40% of our lives after going through the menopause?
 What better reason to take care of your menopause symptoms and long-term health – make the most of your second act in life and live it to the full!

 Hopefully, you now understand a little more about the menopause.
 You can read more about the symptoms of the menopause and the different treatment options in Menopause Explained.
 Many women find our Menopause Questionnaire helps them understand if they are going through the menopause transition or not.